BillMoriarty/billmoriarty/vault/Giving Up My Smartphone.md

 Something I am learning from this: I am much happier with completely zero notifications.
 I thought I was had tamed them on my iPhone, but this iPhone 12 mini approach of just turning all of it off is much more relaxing.
 I suppose if it also had a sim card, and I turned on messages, I would need to allow phone calls to prompt a notification, but I could live with messages not having notifications.

+### Update on Nov 27, 2022
+Just got back from a week vacation wih my family to Florida, including Universal Studios.
+What I tried was: I left my iPhone that has a SIM card at the hotel.
+I brought with me the iPhone 12 Mini which was my Camera and Audio player.
+- has no sim card
+- has no email
+- has Freedom app on a 24 hour session to block websites
+- does not receive SMS nor iMessage
+- does not receive Facetime
+- has all notifications off.

+This was really close to being great.
+It runs very quickly, and I have zero sense of foreboding when I take this out of my pocket to use it.
+There is nothing to get distracted by.
+It is just acting as a camera and music/podcast player.
+The only time I found myself distracted by it was playing with customizing the wallpaper, etc.
+The main con: my wife & I could not call or text each other.